The Big Island

 This 5 star hotel is located on the white sands of Kauna‘oa Bay and offers luxury style suites, a golf course, a luau, and moonlight snorkeling sessions.

-This unique beachfront resort rates 5 stars on every level.
-They cater to all family members and offer fascinating tours to see humpback whales, historical Hawaiian petroglyphs and turtle nesting sites.
+This unique beachfront resort offers fascinating tours to see humpback whales, historical Hawaiian petroglyphs and turtle nesting sites.

 Waimea